1. Get started

 Overview

-Prime Timetable is a school scheduling software designed for both automatic and manual timetabling on any device.
-The app is used in 100+ countries for scheduling elementary, middle and high schools, universities, school camps and similar.
+Prime Timetable is a school scheduling software designed for automatic and manual timetabling on any device.
+Trusted in over 120 countries worldwide, it efficiently schedules elementary, middle and high schools, universities and similar institutions.

 Video tutorial: Introduction

 Check release blog posts for the latest updates.
-Full features list is available on this web page.
+The full features list is available on this web page.

 pdf,localization,Afrikaans,Albanian,Amharic,Arabic,Armenian,Assamese,Aymara,Azerbaijani,Bambara,Basque,Belarusian,Bengali,Bhojpuri,Bosnian,Bulgarian,Catalan,Cebuano,Chichewa,Chinese (Simplified),Chinese (Traditional),Corsican,Croatian,Czech,Danish,Dhivehi,Dogri,Dutch,English,Esperanto,Estonian,Ewe,Filipino,Finnish,check,French,Frisian,Galician,Georgian,German,Greek,Guarani,Gujarati,Haitian Creole,Hausa,Hawaiian,Hebrew,Hindi,Hmong,Hungarian,Icelandic,Igbo,Ilocano,Indonesian,Irish,Italian,Japanese,Javanese,Kannada,Kazakh,Khmer,Kinyarwanda,Konkani,Korean,Krio,Kurdish (Kurmanji),Kurdish (Sorani),Kyrgyz,Lao,Latin,Latvian,Lingala,Lithuanian,Luganda,Luxembourgish,Macedonian,Maithili,Malagasy,Malay,Malayalam,Maltese,Maori,Marathi,Meiteilon (Manipuri),Mizo,Mongolian,Myanmar (Burmese),Nepali,Norwegian,Odia (Oriya),Oromo,Pashto,Persian,Polish,Portuguese,Punjabi,Quechua,Romanian,Russian,Samoan,Sanskrit,Scots Gaelic,Sepedi,Serbian,Sesotho,Shona,Sindhi,Sinhala,Slovak,Slovenian,Somali,Spanish,Sundanese,Swahili,Swedish,Tajik,Tamil,Tatar,Telugu,Thai,Tigrinya,Tsonga,Turkish,Turkmen,Twi,Ukrainian,Urdu,Uyghur,Uzbek,Vietnamese,Welsh,Xhosa,Yiddish,Yoruba,Zulu